pseudo-security/slacksecrets/README.md

 `slacksecrets reset`(if `SLACK_TOKEN` environment variable is set) or `slacksecrets reset --token <slack-token>`.

 This is most useful if additional rules have been added or need to be tested for Historical Slack scanning (using the web API).

+## Testing

+Testing uses `pytest`, so running the tests is as simple as running `pytest` from the commandline.

 ## Contributing